 This month I promised I’d share some of all-time favourite one pot meals.
 After all that meal prepping, cooking and pot washing in December, I need a few weeks of simple meals.
 Easy, quick prep, cheap, healthy meals that leave only one pot to wash up.
 Now we’re talking 😉

 I’m going to begin with one of my absolute favourite one pot meals – Veggie Paella.
 This dish is typically made with shellfish, but I’ve used colourful veggies and nutrient-rich nuts instead 🙂

 Here’s how I make it…

-Serves 4 Hands-on time: 5-10 minutes Cooking time: 25 minutes
+Serves 4 Hands-on time: 15 minutes Cooking time: 30 minutes

-1 large onion, chopped
+1 large onion, finely diced

-2 garlic cloves, crushed
+2-3 garlic cloves, minced

 1 tsp ground cumin

 300g / 10½ oz / 1⅓ cups Spanish Paella rice

 pinch of saffron*